egtaonline/gameanalysis/README.md

 Open Design Questions
 ---------------------

 1. Whether to include version numbers or descriptions on profiles / mixtures or keep them a raw description.
 2. How to handle games where data doesn't exist for every role strategy pair, but only some agents.
    Currently any incomplete profile is ignored / errors.
    There might not be an efficient way to handle this case.

 To Do
 -----

 1. Have a make target that checks style of all files
 2. Make large tests use a flag that can be passed to nosetests and optionally make
-3. Make sure scripts are automatically run from the virtualenv
-4. Implement SampleGame
-5. Potentially move library into its own repository, and have the run scripts be in a separate repository.
+3. Potentially move library into its own repository, and have the run scripts be in a separate repository.
-6. Change individual commands to one command using argparse subparsers
+4. Allow casting games down or up in scope EmptyGame -> Game -> SampleGame.
+   Currently not possible to save a SampleGame as a Game